BuildMetricLab

 Typical US structural steel and metal wastage

 Structural steel is cut to length at the mill, so on-site wastage is near zero.
 Add 5% for fabrication offcuts and drilling swarf if not already in the shop drawings.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common US trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do